yandex-cloud/docs/en/_includes/roles-images-user.md

 #### [!KEYREF roles-image-user]

 Role `[!KEYREF roles-image-user]` applies to images only.
-A user with the role `[!KEYREF roles-image-user]` can use the appropriate image when creating new disks, VMs, and other images.
+A user with the role `[!KEYREF roles-image-user]` can use the appropriate image when creating new disks, VM instances, and other images.

 Role `[!KEYREF roles-image-user]` can only be assigned for a folder or cloud.
 Currently, you cannot assign this role for an image itself.